2021-22 Formation Programs

 Campus Ministry’s core mission is to support the faith development of all students of the Fordham Prep community.
 As we enter into the 2021-22 academic year plan to offer our complete retreat program for all four years and additional faith formation opportunities.

 Retreat and Faith Formation Programs

-The 2020-21 Freshman Retreat will take place on March 25, 26 and 27.
-The retreat activities include an after-school session on Thursday, March 25 from 2:30-6:30 pm and an overnight from Friday, March 26 at 8:30 am to Saturday, March 27 at 11 am.
+The 2021-22 Freshman Retreat will take place on March 31, April 1 and 2.
+The retreat activities include an after-school session on Thursday, March 31 from 2:30-6:30 pm and an overnight from Friday, April 1 at 8:30 am to Saturday, April 2 at 11 am.
 The retreat is mandatory for all freshmen so we ask that you plan accordingly for the upcoming year.
 We will send further details about the retreat throughout the year.

 Prayer and Liturgical Ministries/Opportunities

-Daily Prayer/Virtual Prayer Group and Intentions: As we began in the spring, we will continue to offer student-led morning prayer, opportunities to submit prayer intentions virtually, and all will once again be invited to be a part of the virtual prayer team to pray for intentions submitted by members of the Prep community.Reconciliation Services adhering to safe social distancing practices are being planned for each grade during Advent and Lent.
+Daily Prayer/Virtual Prayer Group and Intentions: We will continue to offer student-led morning prayer, opportunities to submit prayer intentions virtually, and all will once again be invited to be a part of a prayer team to pray for intentions submitted by members of the Prep community.
+Parents and students are invited to register for the prayer team here.
+You can submit prayer intentions here.